HPI-Information-Systems/TAHARAT/README.md

-# TAHARAT: Cleaning ill-formed Records in CSV Files
+# TAHARAT: Cleaning ill-formed Rows in CSV Files
 Code repository of the TAHARAT project, developed at the Information Systems Group of the Hasso Plattner Institute.

-TAHARAT takes a raw CSV file containing ill-formed records as input and outputs a cleaned version of the file by correcting the structure of the incorrectly formatted records.
+TAHARAT takes a raw CSV file containing ill-formed rows as input and outputs a cleaned version of the file by correcting the structure of the incorrectly formatted rows.

 ## Setup